franti04/Wind-Resource-Assessment-MATLAB/README.md

 Our rigorous statistical analysis reveals that a minimum of 10 samples is strictly necessary to keep the estimation error for both parameters below 15%.
 Using fewer samples severely destabilizes the shape parameter (β), leading to a dangerous overestimation of the site's energy potential.

-This project demonstrates advanced MATLAB programming concepts, including matrix pre-allocation for memory management, custom function modularity, statistical plotting, and the practical application of the Law of Large Numbers
+This project demonstrates advanced MATLAB programming concepts, including matrix pre-allocation for memory management, custom function modularity, statistical plotting, and the practical application of the Law of Large Numbers.